NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 - Microsoft Excel, for data cleaning and viewing.
 - MySQL, for making queries on the dataset to narrow down the data for analysis.
 - Microsoft PowerBI, for creating the interactive report for visualization.
-- Rstudio, for further analysis.
+- RStudio, for further analysis and visualization.
+- Microsoft Word, for composing the final report.